hsuankai/Music-to-playing-movement-generation-using-VQ-VAE-with-differential-motion-codebook/README.md

 # Music-to-playing-movement-generation-using-VQ-VAE-with-differential-motion-codebook
-This is the pytorch implementation of Music-to-playing-movement-generation-using-VQ-VAE-with-differential-motion-codebook:
+This repository provides a PyTorch implementation of Music-to-Playing-Movement-Generation-using-VQ-VAE-with-Differential-Motion-Codebook.
+The codebase enables training and inference for generating violin playing movement from audio input.

 ## Quick start
 To get started as quickly as possible, follow the instructions in this section.
-This should allow you train a model from scratch and inference your own violin music.
+This should allow you to train a model from scratch and perform inference on your own violin music.

 ### Dependencies
 - Python 3+ distribution